 Open work permits allow you to work for any employer or multiple employers on a full or part time basis.
 Spouses or common-law partners of study permit holders or skilled work permit holders qualify for an open work permit.
-Open work permits can also be obtained via the International Experience Canada program (Working Holiday permit) for youth from certain countries.
+Open work permits can also be obtained via the International Experience Canada program (Working Holiday permit) for young adults from certain countries.
 The Bridging Open Work Permit program allows certain permanent residence (PR) applicants to work on an open work permit while their PR application is in process.

 International Experience Canada

 Many countries have signed an agreement with Canada which gives their young adults the opportunity to participate in programs such as the Working Holiday Program (WHP) or Young Professional Program (YPP).
 Under the WHP you are issued a 1 or 2-year open work permit that will allow you to travel and work across Canada.
 The YPP work permit is designed for young adults who wish to gain work experience with a specific Canadian employer in their field of study or expertise.

 A study permit authorizes you to attend a program of study at a specific institution for a specified amount of time.
 An officer will assess if you are admissible to Canada, have a proper letter of acceptance from a Canadian educational institution and if you have the financial means to support yourself.
 Under certain situations and with some specific conditions, some study permit holds are allowed to work in Canada without a work permit.

 Temporary Visitor Record